 - Do random acts of kindness during December.
 Use a random acts of kindness calendar for ideas and to keep track of what you have done.

-- If you don’t care for Elf on the Shelf you can do a Kindness Elf, North Pole Ninjas
+- If you don’t care for Elf on the Shelf you can do a Kindness Elf, North Pole Ninjas, or even Shepherd on the Search as alternatives.

 - Take turns opening gifts on Christmas morning so you get to see each person’s reaction to their gifts.